 - Cost of unit as it relates to annual operating cost

 Save Up To $650 On A New Water Heater*

-Save $100 off standard; $200 off high efficiency; $300 -$650 off tankless.
+*$100 off standard; $200 off high efficiency; $300-$650 off tankless.
 Price per water heater.
-Purchase and installation required.
-Valid at participating ARS Network locations.
-Not valid for third party, new construction or commercial customers, with any other offers, discounts, or prior sales.
-See service center for details.
+Valid at participating ARS®/Rescue Rooter® Network locations.
+Not valid for HSP discounts, third party or new construction customers, with any other offers, discounts, or prior sales.
+Valid for residential customers only.
 Coupon required at time of service.
 Void if copied or transferred and where prohibited.
+See service center for details.
 Any other use may constitute fraud.
-Cash value $.001.
+Cash value $0.01.

 Energy efficiency – Although gas and electric water heaters can lose some efficiency because water is constantly being heated in the tank, current efficiency standards are much improved over the past.
 Spending a little extra upfront will give you a more efficient water heater, saving you money in the long run.
 Look for an R-12 to R-25 insulation rating.
 With tankless water heaters, you can save money by not heating and reheating the same water in the tank.

 Cost – Water heater prices vary for a wide range of reasons, including the local municipal code/permit requirements, water line connections, gas line, strapping, access, and type of water heater.
 Contacting a professional plumber for a free in-person evaluation is the best way to check pricing.
 A “blind” quote over the phone is often inaccurate.

 There’s never a good time to run out of hot water—especially if you’re halfway through a shower.
 But there is a way to make sure you always have hot water on hand no matter how much your household demands it.

 With a tankless water heater, you can have instant access to all the hot water you need.
 And that’s not the only benefit they provide: they take up a lot less space, have a longer lifespan, save energy because they don’t have to keep a tank full of water heated around the clock, and ultimately save you money in operating costs in the long run.